 Use only unleaded gasoline.
 The use of leaded gasoline will cause severe damage to internal engine parts, such as the valves and piston rings, as well as to the exhaust system.

 Your Yamaha engine has been designed to use premium unleaded gasoline with a research octane number of 95 or higher.
-If knocking (or pinging) occurs, use a gasoline of a different brand.
-Use of unleaded fuel will extend spark plug life and reduce maintenance costs.
+If knocking (or pinging) oc-